AmarisAI/incubator-superset/docs/security.rst

 Public
 """"""
-It's possible to allow logged out users to access some Superset features.
+It's possible to allow logged out users to access some Amarisset features.

 By setting ``PUBLIC_ROLE_LIKE_GAMMA = True`` in your ``superset_config.py``,
 you grant public role the same set of permissions as for the GAMMA role.